microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 **Step 2: Prepare the workload script**

 Edit the script that runs ostress **sqlworkload.cmd**:<br><br>
-Substitute your Azure Database Server created in Module 2 for the **-S parameter**<br>
+- Substitute your Azure Database Server created in Module 2 for the **-S parameter**<br>
-Substitute the login name created for the Azure SQL Database Server created in Module 2 for the **-U parameter** Substitute the database you deployed in Module 2 for the **-d parameter**<br>
+- Substitute the login name created for the Azure SQL Database Server created in Module 2 for the **-U parameter**<br>
+- Substitute the database you deployed in Module 2 for the **-d parameter**<br>
-Substitute the password for the login for the Azure SQL Database Server created in Module 2 for the **-P parameter**.
+- Substitute the password for the login for the Azure SQL Database Server created in Module 2 for the **-P parameter**.

 **Step 3: Run the workload and observe performance**